© Crown copyright 2018

 5. Vehicle classifications

-Vehicle categories will align to the European type-approval categories, and these will appear on the MOT certificate.
+Vehicle categories now align to the European type-approval categories, and these appear on the MOT certificate.

 The old classes will also be used for the time being.

-All cars will be ‘M1’ and all goods vehicles in scope of the MOT test will be ‘N1’ - that is up to 3,500kg design gross weight (DGW).
+All cars are now ‘M1’ and all goods vehicles in scope of the MOT test are now ‘N1’ - that is up to 3,500kg design gross weight (DGW).

 This table sets out some the main types of vehicles.